iGW/byteport-api/README.md

 www.byteport.se and

-Ssign up for an account to get started.
+Sign up for an account to get started.

 It is **free** for small volume users, such as hobbyists, achademics and startups.